GAM. Mixed Models. What Regression Really Is. Bookmark this one, will you, folks?

 But what about when a predictor is a categorical variable taking only two values (e.g., "yes" and "no").
 Such a variable might arise, for example, when forecasting credit scores and you want to take account of whether the customer is in full-type employment.
 Selecting predictors.
 When there are many possible predictors, we need some strategy to select the best predictors to use in a regression model.

-Assume that . where is some unkown function, but assumed to be sufficently smooth.
-For instance, assume that.
+These problems are a recurring theme as referenced in the examples below: Some heuristics about local regression and kernel smoothing.
+In a standard linear model, we assume that .
+Alternatives can be considered, when the linear assumption is too strong.
+That’s Smooth.
+Some heuristics about spline smoothing.
+Let us continue our discussion on smoothing techniques in regression.
+Assume that .
+Regression diagnostic plots.
+19 October 2011.
 Evaluating model performance - A practical example of the effects of overfitting and data size on prediction.
 Following my last post on decision making trees and machine learning, where I presented some tips gathered from the "Pragmatic Programming Techniques" blog, I have again been impressed by its clear presentation of strategies regarding the evaluation of model performance.